GDonna/dont-rain-me-out/README.md

 When a user enters in a bad value for location,
 Then it will return to homepage.
-When the user is able to see the event details and the weather forcast for that event, Then the user is able to see ticket availbility.
+When the user is able to see the event details and the weather forcast for that event, Then the user is able to see the link to Ticketmaster's event page.
-When the user clicks on the ticket availibility,
-Then it will show a link to ticketmaster's page

 ```

 ## What the webpage looks like: